caktus/talks/djangocon/2013/scaling/scaling.rst

 - BUT some models never change
 - We wrote a simple database router based on django-balancer that makes some models "read only" during certain views
 - Just wrap the views you care about with the given decorator, and SELECT queries for the given models will always go to a slave
+- In a perfect world this would not get used because everything would be cached, but can help immensely during cache warming or if the cache crashes altogether

 ----